Succinipatopsis: Garwood et al. (2016)

-Grimaldi et al. (2016)
+Oliveira et al. and Murdock et al. (both 2016)

-Later in the same year, Grimaldi et al. disagreed with Garwood and instead considered Succinipatopsis an onychophoran.
+Later in the same year, Oliveira et al. disagreed with Garwood et al. and instead considered Succinipatopsis an onychophoran.
 This paper focused on Cretoperipatus and the insights gained from redescribing it.
 While studying new fossils, the authors noticed that claws often detached from the animal's foot and could disperse throughout the amber, sometimes very far away.
 Because of how frequent this was, the authors reasoned that Succinipatopsis may have had claws, but that these were either trimmed away or left unnoticed.
 Ultimately, the study concluded that this animal should be reclassified in the future.

+Likewise, in a study by Murdock et al. redescribing the controversial Helenodora, Succinipatopsis was regarded as an "unequivocal terrestrial onychophoran" known from Eocene amber.

 Paleoenvironment

 Succinipatopsis was found in Baltic amber, a tree resin produced by vast forests of closely related trees, maybe even a single species.
 Based on the amber's absorption spectra, it was likely produced by conifers in the family Sciadopityaceae, the only extant member being the kōyamaki tree (Sciadopitys verticillata).
-Additionally, due to being redeposited in younger rock layers, the exact age of Baltic amber is controversial.
-The amber is generally agreed to be from the Eocene and is conservatively estimated to be between 35 and 55 million years old.
-However, some authors argue for narrower ranges of between 40 and 47 or between 35 and 43 million years old.
 Succinipatopsis lived along a wide variety of arthropods including numerous beetles, as well as rarer groups such as spiders and pseudoscorpions.
 While arthropods make up the majority of inclusions, the animal also lived with vertebrates such as the lizard Succinilacerta succinea.